KastnerRG/Read_the_docs/docs/project1.rst

 Before you start, we strongly suggest that you get familiar with the high-level synthesis tool.

+* Vitis HLS: A good option is this `VitisHLS User Guide <https://docs.xilinx.com/r/2022.2-English/ug1399-vitis-hls/Introduction>`_.
+You do not need to go through the optimization steps though that does provide a good preview of the optimizations that you will find in future projects.

+* Vivado: Xilinx tool for RTL, SoC design (excluding firmware) and FPGA prototyping.
+Not required for this project if you are not planning to prototype on Zynq FPGA. `Vivado User Guide: Getting Started <https://docs.xilinx.com/r/2022.2-English/ug910-vivado-getting-started/Vivado-Design-Suite-Overview>`_

-* Vivado HLS: A good option are the tutorials: Lab 1, Lab 2 and Lab 3 in this document: *ug871-vivado-high-level-synthesis-tutorial.pdf*.
+* Vivado HLS: The old Xilinx HLS tool before 2020.
+It is generally very similar to VitisHLS.
+A good option are the tutorials: Lab 1, Lab 2 and Lab 3 in this document: *ug871-vivado-high-level-synthesis-tutorial.pdf*.
 You can find this document and lab files `here <https://github.com/KastnerRG/pp4fpgas/blob/master/Vivado_HLS_Tutorial_2019.zip?raw=true>`_.

-* Vitis HLS: A good option is this `Vitis Tutorials <https://xilinx.github.io/Vitis-Tutorials/master/docs/docs/Getting_Started/Vitis_HLS/Getting_Started_Vitis_HLS.html>`_.
-You do not need to go through the optimization steps though that does provide a good preview of the optimizations that you will find in future projects.

 3) Materials